 Sorry, just channeling my inner zombie.
 If you’re in the mood to chop off something at the head, forget the fictional walkers and consider taking a whack at zombie debt.

-In the United States, approximately 30% — or 68 million people — had debt in collections on their credit report in 2019, according to an Urban Institute study.
+In the United States, approximately 28% — or 64 million people — had debt in collections on their credit report as of August 2021, according to an Urban Institute report.
 Even at pennies on the dollar, that’s a lot of potential money for zombie debt collectors — aka debt scavengers — to scare out of unsuspecting victims.

 And it’s not just that zombie debt is annoying.
 Negative items, like unpaid debts, must be removed from your credit report after seven years, according to the Fair Credit Reporting Act.
 If your debt is resurrected, it could be reported to the credit bureaus again and wreck your credit score.

 So use that ol’ noggin of yours to stop debt collectors in their tracks with these strategies to fight zombie debt — no machetes required.

 What Is Zombie Debt?

 Zombie debt is a time-barred debt that a collector can reset the clock on by convincing the borrower to make a payment or acknowledge that they still owe.

 So how is a zombie debt born?
 Debt begins its life when you don’t pay your bill — it doesn’t matter if it’s because you can’t or won’t.

 After a debt is 180 days past due, it enters collections — meaning the original creditor can sell your debt to a collections agency to recover at least some payment for the bill.
 The agency will in turn contact you (often repeatedly) to collect as much of the debt as they can.